top of page

 Her comment really struck a chord with me.
 Why?
 It’s deep - it can be applied to two totally different dimensions of how you might think about your own physical health.

 1. Your body and your needs are unique.
 Your body’s specific needs are different from everyone else’s - even someone who has a similar “look” or build as you.
 Comparing yourself to others can make it harder for you to change your habits - the adage “comparison is the thief of joy” comes to mind.
-Worse yet, the sad truth is that when I catch myself making comparisons to other people, they aren’t useful, and most of the time they're not even accurate.
+Worse yet, the sad truth is that when I catch myself making comparisons to other people, they aren’t useful, and when I pause to really think about them - most of the time they're not even accurate.

 2. Your current self is different from your past self.
 Your body and what it needs is different when you are 10, 20, 40, and really, any age.
-Many of us could “get away” with less optimal choices when we were younger - less sleep, less intentional nutritional choices, more intense fitness goals - but eventually most of us begin to notice how with time, old habits can lead to sluggishness, injury and even disease.
+Many of us could “get away” with less optimal choices when we were younger - less sleep, less intentional nutritional choices, more intense fitness goals - but eventually most of us begin to notice how with time, maintaining those same old habits can result in sluggishness, injury and even disease.

 Ultimately, Nina’s statement is an invitation to embrace the body you are in today, and focus on how to both challenge and nurture yourself in the ways that work for you, for now.
 It’s an empowering way to focus on yourself, in the present.